marijnh/Eloquent-JavaScript/17_canvas.md

 Both SVG and HTML build up a data structure (the DOM) that represents your picture.
 This makes it possible to modify elements after they are drawn.
 If you need to repeatedly change a small part of a big ((picture)) in response to what the user is doing or as part of an ((animation)), doing it in a canvas can be needlessly expensive.
 The DOM also allows us to register mouse event handlers on every element in the picture (even on shapes drawn with SVG).
 You can't do that with canvas.

-{{index performance, optimization}}
+{{index performance, optimization, "ray tracer"}}

 But ((canvas))'s ((pixel))-oriented approach can be an advantage when drawing a huge number of tiny elements.
 The fact that it does not build up a data structure but only repeatedly draws onto the same pixel surface gives canvas a lower cost per shape.

-{{index "ray tracer"}}

-There are also effects, such as rendering a scene one ((pixel)) at a time (for example, using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it), that are only practical with a canvas element.
+There are also effects that are only practical with a canvas element, such as rendering a scene one ((pixel)) at a time (for example, using a ray tracer) or postprocessing an image with JavaScript (blurring or distorting it).

 In some cases, you may want to combine several of these techniques.
 For example, you might draw a ((graph)) with ((SVG)) or ((canvas)) but show ((text))ual information by positioning an HTML element on top of the picture.

 {{index display}}

 For nondemanding applications, it really doesn't matter much which interface you choose.
-The display we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large number of elements.
+The display we built for our game in this chapter could have been implemented using any of these three ((graphics)) technologies, since it does not need to draw text, handle mouse interaction, or work with an extraordinarily large number of elements.

 ## Summary